rafaelleru/RE-Size/README.md

 ## How to use it

 You need to have installed Python 3.
-Then, just type the command: python3 resize.py
+Then, just type the command: ``python3 resize.py``

 ## Is this usefull?

-Maybe, it help me when I have to resize a bunch of images for a work, maybe to display them, an make it manually is just a boring task.
+Maybe.
+It help me when I have to resize a bunch of images for a work, maybe to display them, an make it manually is just a boring task.

 ## License